Immortal Queen

 "Immortal Queen" is a song by Australian singer-songwriter Sia featuring American singer Chaka Khan, recorded for Sia's album, Reasonable Woman.
 A lyric video for the song was released on 3 May 2024, and at the same day, the album came out.
 A remix featuring Brazilian-French singer Bianca Costa was released for digital download and streaming on 31 May 2024.
 Other remixes featuring Eve, Neneh Cherry or Debbie Harry were released in August 2024.

 Background

 Sia announced Reasonable Woman in early 2024, revealing a diverse lineup of collaborations, including "Immortal Queen" with Chaka Khan.
 Khan first said she was working on the song during an interview with The Sydney Morning Herald in September 2023.
+Following the release of her single "Dance Alone," the tracklist of her album was announced, revealing that Khan and an unknown female artist would be featured on the track.
+Some fans and rumors suggested that the unknown female artist was Missy Elliott, but now that's no longer the case.
 In an interview with Flaunt, Sia revealed that "Immortal Queen" was inspired by Beyoncé, stating: